guillemylla/STAR_Mapping_scripts/README.md

 # STAR_Mapping_scripts

-1- Script to map RNA-seq data to genomes in bulk using STAR on a cluster.
+**Run_batch_STAR_cluster.sbatch** Script to map RNA-seq data to genomes in bulk using STAR on a cluster.

-2- Script to obtain a tabulated file with the number and percentage of mapped reads from each sample.
+**STAR_report.py** Script to obtain a tabulated file with the number and percentage of mapped reads from each sample.
 It also works with RSEM+STAR output if intermediate files are saved.